The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Experimental assessment

-To validate the effectiveness of the proposed PHDataset and the performance of the proposed TSONet, comprehensive evaluations are conducted from both quantitative and qualitative perspectives.
-Specifically, comparisons with representative baseline methods are first carried out to evaluate the overall performance of TSONet for building height estimation and footprint extraction.
-In addition, ablation experiments are further performed to investigate the contributions of the proposed modules and different task configurations.
-These experiments are designed to provide a systematic assessment of both the dataset and the proposed framework in terms of accuracy, robustness, and generalization ability.
+To assess PhiSat-2-based monocular BHE under the PHDataset setting and evaluate the proposed TSONet framework, comprehensive experiments are conducted from both quantitative and qualitative perspectives.
+First, comparisons with representative methods are performed to examine the overall performance of TSONet in building height estimation and footprint extraction.
+Then, ablation studies are conducted to analyze the contributions of the proposed task-oriented modules and task configurations.
+In addition, sensor-information experiments, LiDAR-based accuracy auditing, and contextual comparison with existing global height products are introduced to assess the information value and practical relevance of PhiSat-2 imagery for BHE.
+Together, these experiments evaluate how TSONet exploits PhiSat-2 spatial--spectral information under the current open-reference setting.